andre-the-giant/astroblog/src/pages/posts/shtf-call-the-e-team-incident-response-process.md

 ## When everything breaks

 During a real incident, your job as an engineering manager is not to take over.
-It’s to **support the people doing the work** and make sure nothing distracts them from solving the problem.
+It's to **support the people doing the work** and make sure nothing distracts them from solving the problem.

 **Engineers need focus**.
 That means you need to handle everything else.
 You should be coordinating with product, giving leadership regular updates, and managing any external communication channels.
 This allows the people troubleshooting to stay deep in the problem without fielding status requests every five minutes.

 It helps to define a **manager-on-call** role during high-severity incidents.
-This person might not be on the front line and doesn't need to be a Subject Matter Expert, but they’re available to monitor communication, step in when something gets blocked, and make sure the team has what it needs.
+This person might not be on the front line and doesn't need to be a Subject Matter Expert, but they're available to monitor communication, step in when something gets blocked, and make sure the team has what it needs.
 They might not always be needed, but when the pressure increases, having that presence **helps everyone stay aligned and supported**.

 While the incident unfolds, **keep tracks** of what decisions are being made and when.
 Note the gaps and areas of confusion.
 This will help shape the postmortem later.